 In case we’ve forgotten: the Cavern of Remembrance is a brand-new dungeon in FM+, which can be found in Hollow Bastion/Radiant Garden following the Battle of 1000 Heartless.
 However, once you try to discover it, you may find that its passages are blocked.
 Maybe.
 Specifically: the Cavern is the only place in the game that actually blocks your progress depending on your mobility upgrades.
 You’re going to need High Jump and Aerial Dodge to scale its walls and Quick Run and Glide to overcome its obstacles (Dodge Roll can go soak).
 And even if you make it to the end, you still need to clear the game to get all its rewards!
 I considered returning to the Cavern every time you got a new Drive Form, but the content in between each “gate” is sometimes only a few rooms, so I figured it would be better to put the whole dungeon off to this final section, even though a player should probably search it earlier on just to get some easy prizes!

 The Cavern drops you deep into the purple rock under the Bastion, though you’ll see many of the Bastion’s pipes while you’re down there.
 At the entrance you find a small object I can only describe as a balloon.
 This balloon exists strictly to help you recharge your Drive Gauge, as if you harass it, it will drop Drive Orbs and, rarely, whole Drive Recovery items.
 It only restores so much of your Drive Gauge before running out of orbs (you’ll be lucky to fill even a single bar), but it recharges fully if you’re willing to leave the room come back.
-You won’t be able to go any further without a sufficiently levelled High Jump or Aerial Dodge, though transforming to Valour Form with the help of the Drive Orb balloon could help you get in if you’ve really been slacking, which is probably its purpose. dlppictures points out that this balloon and others like it later in the dungeon are colour-coded to hint at which Drive Form you should use to proceed through the nearby puzzle-gate – in this case, the need for red-coloured Valour Form to get High Jump to jump over the ledge!
+You won’t be able to go any further without a sufficiently levelled High Jump or Aerial Dodge, though transforming to Valour Form (with its +1 level to High Jump) with the help of the Drive Orb balloon could help you get in if you’ve really been slacking, which is probably its purpose. dlppictures points out that this balloon and others like it later in the dungeon are colour-coded to hint at which Drive Form you should use to proceed through the nearby puzzle-gate – in this case, the need for red-coloured Valour Form to get High Jump to jump over the ledge!
 Very clever!

 Further inside, you’ll encounter one of the first truly complex level layouts in the whole of KH2, with platforming like you haven’t seen since KH1.
 And I think it works here!
 There are a few exceptions, but I was impressed.
 The whole dungeon is like that, making use of your mobility upgrades to build genuinely complex areas to explore.
 There’s very little middle ground: KH2 has been relatively flat and unremarkable, the Cavern has all sorts of level design variety.

 There are quite a few enemies in the first room.
 Let’s take them one by one: first off, the “Beffudler” [sic], which suggests that Square Enix’s localizers might not be using a spellchecker in 2014.
 The Beffudler is a Hook Bat recolour that is immune to Blizzard, and doesn’t seem quite as easy to nab with Bat Cry.
 Next: the Magic Phantom, a Trick Ghost recolour that is outright immune to physical damage while it is in its flying mode, forcing you to use magic or run.
 Next, the Necromancer: this is a Shaman that can turn invisible.
-They drop a new staff for Donald, though it’s not really worth it unless you come here very early – and of course, there was nothing to stop you from doing that!
+They drop a new staff for Donald, though it’s not really worth it unless you come here very early – but of course, there was nothing to stop you from doing that!
 Camo Cannons are a Cannon Gun recolour that attacks your weakest party member and is immune to Fire and Thunder.
 This is why Beffudlers are immune to ice: if you fight Camo Guns, and Beffudlers in a group with Magic Phantoms, it’s hard to tell which spells to equip and cast!

 You make your way out of the room, where you’ll come to the Mineshaft.
 You may learn to hate this room.
 The Mineshaft houses most of the dungeon’s mobility “gates.”
 You have to upgrade your Drive mobility upgrades to navigate the Mineshaft, and you never know if you’ve levelled it high enough until you get here and try it out!
 Unfortunately, the mobility gates aren’t perfect.
 You can often snag yourself on a loose bit of piping and fall to the ground.
 Sometimes this makes it hard to tell if you screwed up, the level screwed up, or if your Drive just isn’t levelled up high enough!
-Also, since this was a somewhat hastily put together area and is one of Kingdom Hearts 2’s few rooms with multiple entrances accessed at different points in the world, the Sequence Breaking Fairy descended backwards through a seam in the geometry and gave us a glitch to skip basically the entire remaining Cavern of Remembrance.
+Also, since this was a somewhat hastily put together area, and is one of Kingdom Hearts 2’s few rooms with multiple entrances accessed at different points in the world, the Sequence Breaking Fairy descended backwards through a seam in the geometry and gave us a glitch to skip basically the entire remaining Cavern of Remembrance!
 But for those who aren’t planning on cheating, this might take a while.

 The first gate in the Mineshaft, pictured above, is meant to be crossed using Quick Run to slide right through the pipes.
 Once on the other side, a group of Heartless will jump you with a force-field ambush the first time you visit here.
 There are no new Heartless here that you couldn’t have seen in the previous room, so back we go to the exploration.